opencog/atomspace/opencog/atoms/foreign/README.md

 back out, in proper form.

 Examples of systems with obvious tree like-structures include JSON, YAML, datalog, s-expressions and XML.
-Of course, you could map any langauge (including python and java) into trees; just that the above are conventionally used to hold some kind of data.
+Of course, you could map any language (including python and java) into trees; just that the above are conventionally used to hold some kind of data.
 The primary reason you would want to map such data-holding languages into the AtomSpace would